 The raw unfiltered data are retrieved automatically via Internet connections to the BGS office in Edinburgh in near real-time.
-The fluxgate data are filtered to produce one-minute values using a 61-point cosine filter and the total field intensity samples are filtered using a 7-point cosine filter.
-The one-minute values provide input for various data products in the Geomagnetism Information and Forecast Service (GIFS), available on-line at www.geomag.bgs.ac.uk/on-line-gifs.html
+The fluxgate data are filtered to produce one-minute values using a 61point cosine filter and the total field intensity samples are filtered using a 7-point cosine filter.
+The one-minute values provide input for various data products, available on-line at www.geomag.bgs.ac.uk/data\service/home